Rowan-CP/Travel-Inspiration-Helper/README.md

 Implemented a class in ApiCalls.py that encapsulates all flight API interactions — formatting & making requests, error handling, token fetching & refreshing, and response parsing — improving reusability and maintainability.

 ## Modular programming:
-Organized the project into four modules with clear separation of concerns: two main programs with user interface, one for API integration and parsing, and one for formatting data into user-friendly output.
+Organized the project into four modules with clear separation of concerns: two main programs for user interface, one for API integration and parsing, and one for formatting data into user-friendly output.

 ## Working with external libraries (json, requests, time, datetime, tabulate):
 &nbsp;&nbsp;&nbsp;&nbsp;**json** – Learned how to structure API request bodies and how to load/dump JSON data to and from external files for storage and retrieval (Ex: &nbsp;&nbsp;&nbsp;&nbsp;accessing & updating the airport locations file).